THIS POLICY IS CURRENTLY UNDER REVIEW. PLEASE CONTACT A MEMBER OF THE HR TEAM FOR THE MOST UP TO DATE POSITION AND ENTITLEMENTS

 - be newly matched with a child for adoption by an approved adoption agency (formally becoming a step-parent of a partner’s child does not qualify)

-- have 26 weeks’ continuous service with Aberystwyth University by the week he or she is notified of being matched with a child for adoption
+- have 26 weeks’ continuous service with Aberystwyth University by the week they are notified of being matched with a child for adoption

-- have earned more than the lower earnings limit in the eight weeks prior to notification of placement.
+- have earned more than the Lower Earnings Limit for National Insurance Contributions in the eight weeks prior to notification of placement.

 2. Adoption Leave